 Areas of Emphasis

 The Digital Media Areas of Emphasis provide you with more targeted instruction so that you can be deeply conversant with particular areas of digital media.
 Whatever you learn in your area of emphasis is more likely to change over time than that which you study in the core.
 Your area of emphasis should be considered a starting point rather than a goal in and of itself.
 In reality, all the fields within digital media are intertwined, like a fine tapestry.
 One cannot exist effectively without the others.
 Choosing to complete one area of emphasis doesn't mean you will not need the skills and abilities of those who follow another emphasis.
 That is one reason our students are encouraged you to join our student association and meet others from all our areas of emphasis.

 Retailing is a critical element in the marketing system.
-Its complexity and importance has grown tremendously in the 21st century with an increase in new retail formats as well as the explosion of web-based consumer purchasing.
+Its complexity and importance have grown tremendously in the 21 st century with an increase in new retail formats as well as the explosion of web-based consumer purchasing.
 The eCommerce area of emphasis prepares students to investigate, plan, and develop a strategy for a profitable electronic retailing (e-tailing) business.
 Students will also create electronic publishing materials for tablets, web, and emails.
-To learn more about eCommerce, please visit the eCommerce Merchants Trade Association.
 To see current jobs available in eCommerce in the Houston area, type "eCommerce" in the "what" field and "Houston, TX" in the "where" field on indeed.

 - Motion Media